-Let it be know that the word who refers to a subject and the word whom refers to the object of a clause.
+The word "who" refers to a subject and the word "whom" refers to the object of a clause.
 Not just an object but the object of a clause.
-So if you think in terms of people doing something then the who or the subject of a clause, is the person who is doing something – he or she is conducting some sort of action.
-Whereas the object of the clause or sentence occurs when the person is having something done to himself or herself.
+So, if you think in terms of people doing something then:

 Whom is normally used in formal English only.
 The contemporary usage rules seems to favor using the word who in either situation (subject or object-wise).
 The contemporary usage rules of both who and whom are quite often the subject of debate on many college campuses.
 So much so that it would not be uncommon if a student learned one usage rule in high school and was taught something completely the opposite in college.
 There is still much discussion on many grammatical levels on the subtlties and nuances of when and how the who/whom usage rules apply and when such rules can be ignored.

 Depending on the college (or university) and how strict or lenient the grammarians are within that college (or university) the grammatical rules surrounding who/whom may be strictly adhered to, or moderately bent to suit the regulations of the college.
 This also occurs in various job settings where there are manuals written on the grammar guidelines as observed by that particular company.
 This can be seen in many government agencies where standard English/grammar guidelines are tailored to meet the innate editorial needs of that particular government agency.